 Processors established outside of the EU who are engaged in more risky processing are required to appoint a representative in the EU.

-- Who can be a processor?: controllers must use processors who provide sufficient guarantees to implement and meet the appropriate technical and organisational measures and systems required by the Regulation.
-Processors will need to consider, for example, whether their IT systems are set up to deal with data subject requests (for example, that data can be erased or transferred to other providers – see our main note which sets out some of the new data subject rights).
-Processors may be able to demonstrate their suitability by following approved codes of conduct or joining certification schemes published and made available under the new regime.
+- Who can be a processor? controllers must use processors who provide sufficient guarantees to implement and meet the appropriate technical and organisational measures and systems required by the Regulation.
+Processors may need to consider, for example, whether their IT systems are set up to deal with data subject requests (for example, that data can be erased or transferred to other providers – see our general GDPR briefing note which sets out some of the new data subject rights).
+Processors may be able to demonstrate their suitability by following approved codes of conduct or joining certification schemes published and made available under the Regulation and DPA 2018.

 - Data security: the Regulation requires processors to take appropriate technical and organisational measures to ensure a level of security appropriate to the risk.
 Those measures include, where appropriate: